arduino/docs-content/content/hardware/09.kits/maker/nesso-n1/tutorials/anomaly-detection-application-note/content.md

 ## Introduction

 Motor condition monitoring is crucial in industrial settings, where unexpected equipment failures can lead to significant downtime and high maintenance costs.
-This application note demonstrates how to construct a motor anomaly detection system utilizing the Nesso N1 development kit, its onboard 6-axis Inertial Measurement Unit (IMU), and Edge Impulse.
+This application note demonstrates how to construct a motor anomaly detection system utilizing the Nesso N1 development kit, its onboard 6-axis Inertial Measurement Unit (IMU), and Edge Impulse®.

 ![ ](assets/hero-banner.png)